sambatv/imagecheck/README.md

 source code and config artifacts for defects and vulnerabilities using multiple scanners, optionally uploading scan summaries and output to an S3 bucket.

-It is intended to be used in a CI/CD pipeline after images are built and before they are pushed to a container registry to ensure they are safe for use, but is also useful for local interactive development and testing before changes are committed.
+It is intended primarily to be used in a CI/CD pipeline after images are built and before they are pushed to a container registry to ensure they are safe for use.

 It is also intended to be used as a standalone tool for local development and testing before changes are committed to the repository and pushed to their